- Accessibility plan

 - Written policy documents concerning curriculum, charging and remissions, sex education, child's National Curriculum records

 All school literature is available as a hard copy; please get in touch with the office and they will be able to forward on any necessary documentation to you.
+Please note that all documentation is available in large print.

 Charging for school activities and visits